 Q: What is CVSS?

-A: CVSS refers to the Common Vulnerability Scoring System and is a vendor-neutral, industry standard that conveys vulnerability severity and helps determine urgency and priority of response.
-It solves the problem of multiple, incompatible scoring systems and is usable and understandable by anyone.
+A: CVSS refers to the Common Vulnerability Scoring System.
+It is a vendor-neutral, industry standard that offers an open framework for conveying the severity of vulnerabilities and helping to determine the urgency and priority of responses to vulnerabilities.
+CVSS also solves the problem of multiple, incompatible scoring systems and is readily usable and comprehensible.

 Q: Who developed CVSS?